Letterbook/FEP/scripts/README.md

 }
 ```

-The API token can be obtained by visiting [https://codeberg.org/user/settings/applications](https://codeberg.org/user/settings/applications) and generating one with scope "public_repo".
+The API token can be obtained by visiting [https://codeberg.org/user/settings/applications](https://codeberg.org/user/settings/applications) and generating one with scope `write:issue`.

 ## Setup for running pytest